awxkee/erydanos/README.md

-# Math utilities for NEON, SSE and scalar implementation
+# Math utilities for NEON, SSE, AVX and scalar implementation

-Contains basic math routines for scalar implementations and NEON simd and SSE routines.
+Contains basic math routines for scalar implementations and NEON simd and SSE and AVX routines.
 Everything implemented in single precision and double precision.
 Almost all routines have *ULP* under 1.5 that is absolutely enough for media processing application (for some media application it can be too high).